slgobinath/SafeEyes/README.md

 To ensure that any types are correct, install [mypy](https://github.com/python/mypy) and run `mypy safeeyes`.

+To ensure that the tests still pass, install [pytest](https://docs.pytest.org/en/stable/) and run `pytest`.

-The last three checks are also run in CI, so a PR must pass all the tests for it to be mmerged.
+The last four checks are also run in CI, so a PR must pass all the tests for it to be mmerged.

+It is also possible to use dependency groups to install the needed dependencies.
+When using a new enough version of pip, run `pip install --group types` to install all dependencies to run the type check.
+The available dependency groups can be found in the `pyproject.toml` file.

 ## How to Release?